How to Build a Culture of Cyber Security for Your Business

 Cybersecurity training for staff was usually a high-priority item for cyber-focussed businesses.
 But the COVID-19 pandemic has made this aspect of cybersecurity more relevant too.
 The pandemic, its physical manifestations, loss of loved ones and feelings of isolation have made the emotional state of the global workforce a critical point of focus.

 The instability, fear, anxiety, and uncertainty of the COVID-19 environment has resulted in a higher probability of cyber security events.
 The reason is simple: most cyber attacks and large scale ransomware attacks have always started off with an innocent human error.
 These human errors get exaggerated in number when the workforce is in a state of emotional and physical turmoil.
 According to Interpol, the number of ransomware attacks has been growing manifold as the attack surface increased and the level of cyber defences weakened due to the health crisis.
+Encouraging employees to get better at math can help improve their problem-solving skills and reduce the likelihood of errors that lead to security breaches.

 However, as the world seems to have created new paradigms for work and enterprises across the globe have realised that they have to work with the pandemic conditions going forward, now is the perfect time to reinvigorate your cybersecurity culture and strengthen good cyber practices within the organisation.

 The process of increasing awareness of cyber threats and engaging employees in this problem should be consistent.
 The most effective approach would be to invest gradually in cyber security culture development today to avoid possible risks tomorrow.
-No wonder then that the expected growth of the global cybersecurity market size equals 345.4 billion U.S. in 2026 as per Statista
+No wonder then that the expected growth of the global cybersecurity market size equals 345.4 billion U.S. in 2026 as per Statista.

 Here are some ideas on how you can build a long-lasting and effective cyber culture within your workspace such that your business remains protected from cyber-crime as far as possible: